 In February 2016, IIJ and T.C.C.
 Technology Co., Ltd., a leading data center and IT infrastructure service provider in Thailand, established a joint venture company, Leap Solutions Asia co.
 Ltd., to provide full-scale cloud services in Thailand.
-As of March 31, 2016, Leap Solutions Asia Co.
-Ltd., is our equity method investee with a 40.0% ownership.
+As of March 31, 2017, Leap Solutions Asia Co.
+Ltd., is our equity method investee, in which we have a 40.0% ownership interest.